Managing Debt

 Couple looking at a phone considering the different ways to borrow money and the pros and cons of each

-SOURCES: Banks, other financial services, retail organizations, service organizations, numerous branded entities.
+SOURCES: Banks, other financial services, retail organizations, service organizations.

 Credit card cash advance

-This is similar to a credit card purchase, with three additional negatives: a transaction fee is charged, interest charges begin from the instant the cash advance is provided and the interest rate is generally higher than for purchases.
+This is like a credit card purchase, with three additional negatives: a transaction fee may be charged, interest charges usually begin from the instant the cash advance is provided and the interest rate is typically higher than for purchases.

 Home equity loan and home equity line of credit (HELOC)

-PROS: Other than paying cash in full, using a mortgage is probably the best way to become a home owner or utilize your home’s equity for almost any purpose.
-Interest rates for loans secured by a home are typically the lowest of all borrowing options.
+PROS: Other than paying cash in full, using a mortgage is probably the best way to become a homeowner or utilize your home’s equity for almost any purpose.
+Interest rates for loans secured by a home are typically lower than alternative borrowing options.
 These are among the few loans with potentially tax-deductible interest for certain home improvement circumstances (consult a tax advisor to learn more).
 Home equity lending can be used for many purposes, such as home improvement, debt consolidation and major expenses like weddings or education.

 CONS: Because of the size and complexity of these loans, the approval process may take longer than other loans, possibly months.
-The house is used as collateral for all these loans, so if the borrower cannot make all payments on time, the home is at risk for foreclosure.
-These loans typically have longer terms than other options.
-Refinancing, home equity loans and HELOCs may extend the length of repayment and actually increase the total interest paid over the length of the loan.
+Your house is used as collateral for all these loans — so if you cannot make all payments on time, it may be at risk of foreclosure.
+These loans typically have longer terms than other loans options.
+Mortgage refinancing, home equity loans, and HELOCs may extend the length of repayment and actually increase the total interest paid over the length of the loan.

 SOURCES: Banks, other financial services, FHA, VA.